 Butler is, at University of California at Berkeley, Maxine Elliot Professor in the Departments of Rhetoric and Comparative Literature.
-Her reputation is secure as the most important theorist of gender in the last quarter century, thanks to books like Bodies That Matter: On the Discursive Limits of Sex (1993).
+Her reputation is secure as the most important theorist of gender in the last quarter century, thanks to books like Gender Trouble: Feminism and the Subversion of Identity (1990) and Bodies That Matter: On the Discursive Limits of Sex (1993).
 The thrust of her contribution is to destabilize—to queer—identity by disentangling the fragile performances that give rise to it.
 Whether in gender politics or geopolitics, her analysis shows how failing to grasp these sources of identity blinds us to the common humanity of others.

 Her latest book, Frames of War: When Is Life Grievable?
 (2009), reflects on the past decade’s saga of needless war, photographed—even fetishized—torture, and routine horror.
 It treats these practices as issuing from a philosophical choice, one which considers certain human beings expendable and unworthy of being grieved.
 The concluding chapter confronts the paradoxical nature of any call for nonviolent resistance—paradoxical because the very identities that we claim and resist on behalf of were themselves formed by violence in the past.
 Butler does not mistake nonviolence for passivity, as so many critics do.
 At its best, she writes, nonviolent resistance becomes a “carefully crafted ‘fuck you,’” tougher to answer than a Howitzer.